DevRelSquad-blogs/Google-Books-Search-Application/README.md

 # Google-Books-Search-Application

 A simple Python application that uses the Google Books API to search for books and display the results in a GUI built with Tkinter.
-For additional insights and practical use cases, please see [this article on YouTube Analytics and Reporting API Guide](https://www.devrelsquad.com/post/unlocking-insights-with-youtube-analytics-and-reporting-apis-a-complete-guide).
+For additional insights and practical use cases, please see [this article on Google Books Search Application](https://www.devrelsquad.com/post/how-to-use-google-books-api).
 ## Features
 - Search for books by their title.
 - Displays book title, authors, and publisher information.